|

 (cont'd.)

-like the ones I still play.
+model 1896, like the ones I still play.

-efforts so I went out to my parent's car to
+efforts, so I went out to my parent's car to

 practice and I learned my first tune, "Mary Had a